nabeelvalley/docs/src/content/talks/2026/24-04/the-power-of-small-tools.md

 ### The Work Around Your Work

-- The work around your work, e.g.:
 - Finding documentation
 - Managing your task board

 ---